maxfierke/hcl.cr/README.md

 - [X] Add support for function evaluation
 - [X] Add support for heredocs
 - [X] Add standard functions
+- [X] Add support for partial- and full-schema decoding and encoding of HCL documents
+- [ ] Add support for splats
 - [ ] Add support for parsing interpolations/templates
 - [ ] Add support for evaluating interpolations/templates
 - [ ] More validations, better parse errors